-IFRS Mandatory adoption (from the year beginning) Plan to be implemented by the Group Description of new and revised standards IFRS 15 Revenue from Contracts with Customers January 1, 2018 FY ending Dec.
-2018 Revision of accounting relating to revenue recognition IFRS 9 Financial Instruments January 1, 2018 FY ending Dec.
-2018 Classification, measurement and recognition of financial instruments and revision of hedge accounting IFRS 16 Leases January 1, 2019 FY ending Dec.
+IFRS Mandatory adoption (from the year beginning) Plan to be implemented by the Group Description of new and revised standards IFRS 15 Revenue from January 1, 2018 FY ending Dec.
+2018 Revision of accounting relating to revenue Contracts with recognition Customers IFRS 9 Financial January 1, 2018 FY ending Dec.
+2018 Classification, measurement and recognition Instruments of financial instruments and revision of hedge accounting IFRS 16 Leases January 1, 2019 FY ending Dec.
 2019 Revision of accounting relating to recognition of leases